meda1028/backstage/docs/frontend-system/building-apps/08-migrating.md

 [Utility API](../utility-apis/01-index.md) factories are now installed as extensions instead.
 Pass the existing factory to `createApiExtension` and install it in the app.
 For more information, see the section on [configuring Utility APIs](../utility-apis/04-configuring.md).

-For example, the following API configuration:
+For example, the following apis configuration:

 ```ts
 const app = createApp({